BSc (Hons) (NFQ Level 8)

 Microbiology is one of the degree subjects available through the Biological, Biomedical & Biomolecular Sciences stream in the common entry Science course.

 Students study similar modules for all degree subjects in the Biological, Biomedical & Biomolecular Sciences stream in first year and will study modules for a minimum of two degree subjects in second year.
 At the end of second year, students choose their degree major.
+Assuming students meet all the academic requirements in first and second year, students are guaranteed a degree subject from the stream they are studying in second year.
+We do our best to ensure that students go on to study their top degree subject choice.
+As we offer plenty of degree subjects in each stream, students have a number of similar degree subjects to choose from as their degree major.
 This is a sample set of modules that a Microbiology student could study each year in UCD.

 Timetables & Assessment